csshlok/4994-Research-Project/README.md

 - `company scores/` is designed for deployable cache artifacts; report/log files are not required for serving the dashboard.
 - `local_compare_outputs/`, `server_jobs/`, and `runs/` are local runtime folders and should stay ignored.
 - The scoring pipeline can run on CPU; precomputing company scores keeps Render deployment practical.
 - Gemini text should be cached before deployment where possible.
-Live model calls should be reserved for user-selected comparisons or future employee-to-company matching flows.
+Live model calls are currently reserved for user-selected comparisons, match profile interpretation, and top-match explanations.
+- Matching is a behavioral evidence fit estimate.
+It should be presented as decision support, not as hiring eligibility, employee screening, or a definitive workplace outcome prediction.